gtxaspec/wz_flash-helper/docs/README_switch_firmware.md

 > - DO NOT share `initramfs.log` when you are switching to OpenIPC with the `setup_openipc_env.sh` script, this log file contains your Wi-Fi name and password.
 > - Switching to wzmini firmware is not supported yet (it is actually supported, but the firmware is still in early development stage).

+## Overview

+The Switch firmware operation allow your camera to switch from one firmware to another.

 ## Index

 Switch firmware overview